yujiri.xyz

 Secure messengers have been popping up like crazy in recent years.
 Matrix.
 Signal.
 Threema.
 Wire.
 Session.
 Briar.
 Tox.
 Jami.
 I can't even list all the ones I investigated in my search before deciding to make another.
 Sufec is necessary because all of these have fallen short in one or more ways:

 - Requiring a phone.
-A secure messenger shouldn't require any specific type of device, but especially not a phone.
+A messenger shouldn't require any specific type of device, but especially not a phone.

 - Being too complex, resulting in a lack of robust implementations.